JayThreeme/wp-brewtopia/README.md

 **Website**: [LINK](https://wp-brewtopia.jaythree.dev/)

-- Project Only
+- Wordpress Project Only
-- Brewtopia : Your Daily Brew, Your Perfect Escape Built to be a static files
+- Built to be a static files

 ![Screenshot of Sportstxt](layout/layout.png)